learning-zone/angular-basics/README.md

 **Example:**

-Suppose we had listed the UserService in the module's providers.
+Suppose we had listed the UserService in the module\'s providers.
 Suppose every module imports this SharedModule.
 When the app starts, Angular eagerly loads the AppModule and the ContactModule.
 Both instances of the imported SharedModule would provide the UserService.
 Angular registers one of them in the root app injector (see above).
 Then some component injects UserService, Angular finds it in the app root injector, and delivers the app-wide singleton UserService.

 Now consider the HeroModule which is lazy loaded.
 When the router lazy loads the HeroModule, it creates a child injector and registers the UserService provider with that child injector.
 The child injector is not the root injector.

 When Angular creates a lazy HeroComponent, it must inject a UserService.
-This time it finds a UserService provider in the lazy module's child injector and creates a new instance of the UserService.
+This time it finds a UserService provider in the lazy module\'s child injector and creates a new instance of the UserService.
 This is an entirely different UserService instance than the app-wide singleton version that Angular injected in one of the eagerly loaded components.

 #### Q. ***What is the difference between scan() vs reduce()?***